 In Hawaii, the locally-appropriate food production methods for our particular climatic zone are all agroforestry-based.
 Tall canopies of breadfruit, mango, and avocados; lower canopies of papaya, banana, and diverse exotic fruits; with a ground cover of ginger, turmeric, peppers, taro, cassava, and pumpkin.
 These are perennial crops—requiring little maintenance, drought-resistant, and very sustainable.
 Temperate crops are annuals requiring much higher maintenance; in fact, they need daily (sometime twice daily) watering, and are not nearly as sustainable in this location.
 I learned that it’s important to adopt a diet that suits your environment and your philosophy in order to truly be a practitioner of sustainable food production.

 At our ecovillage we constantly researched and utilised new technology as it became accessible and affordable.
 We replaced incandescent bulbs with fluorescent tubes, then compact fluorescent bulbs, and eventually the long-awaited LEDs.
 We replaced oil lamps with solar-charged LED lamps and trips to the nearest laundromat 14 miles away with energy-efficient washing machines.
-We erected clothes lines and learned the ancient art of pinning clothes out to dry in the wind and the sun.
+We respected traditional sustainable practises, erected clothes lines and learned the ancient art of pinning clothes out to dry in the wind and the sun.